Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 Turning Your Plan into Pavement with Optimized Routes

-A territory plan isn't real until it shows up in a rep's day.
-I don't care how elegant the account segmentation looks in a deck.
-If reps are zigzagging across town, showing up late, or squeezing top accounts between low-value visits, the plan is broken.
+A territory plan isn’t real until it shows up in a rep’s day.
+If reps are zigzagging, arriving late, or squeezing top accounts between low‑value visits, the plan is broken.
+It is field execution that separates serious leaders from spreadsheet managers.

 - Sales stage: Near‑term opportunities outrank casual check‑ins.

-Monday and Tuesday might be reserved for Tier 1 and late-stage accounts in the industrial cluster.
-Wednesday handles central accounts that need in-person follow-up.
-Thursday becomes prospecting in dense pockets where one trip can produce multiple conversations.
-Friday is reserved for clean-up visits, admin, and route resets.
+Monday and Tuesday might be reserved for Tier 1 and late‑stage accounts in the industrial cluster.
+Wednesday handles central accounts that need in‑person follow‑up.
+Thursday becomes prospecting in dense pockets where one trip yields multiple conversations.
+Friday is clean‑up, admin, and route resets.
+That’s not complicated.
+It’s disciplined.

 Route planning should protect selling time, not just reduce mileage.